opendilab/DI-engine-docs/source/04_best_practice/ding_env_en.rst

 How to migrate your own environment to DI-engine
 ==============================================================

-``DI-zoo`` provides users with a large number of commonly used environments for reinforcement learning（ `supported environments <https://github.com/opendilab/DI-engine#environment-versatility>`_ ）
-, but in many research In and engineering scenarios, users still need to implement an environment by themselves, and expect to quickly migrate it to ``DI-engine`` to meet the relevant specifications of ``DI-engine``.
+``DI-zoo`` provides users with a large number of commonly used environments for reinforcement learning（ `supported environments <https://github.com/opendilab/DI-engine#environment-versatility>`_ ），but in many research In and engineering scenarios, users still need to implement an environment by themselves, and expect to quickly migrate it to ``DI-engine`` to meet the relevant specifications of ``DI-engine``.
 Therefore, in this section, we will introduce how to perform the above migration step by step to meet the specification of the base environment base class  ``BaseEnv``  of  ``DI-engine`` , so that it can be easily applied in the training pipeline.

-The following introduction will start with **Basic** and **Advanced** . **basic** describes the functions that must be implemented, and reminds you to pay attention to the details; **advanced** describes some extended functions.
+The following introduction will start with **Basic** and **Advanced** . **Basic** describes the functions that must be implemented, and reminds you to pay attention to the details; **Advanced** describes some extended functions.

 Then introduce ``DingEnvWrapper`` ,an "artifact" that can quickly convert simple environments such as ClassicControl, Box2d, Atari, Mujoco, GymHybrid, etc. into environments that conform to ``BaseEnv``.
 And at the end do a Q & A for frequently asked questions.